panjf2000/ants/README.md

 ## 🧲 Benchmarks

 <div align="center"><img src="https://user-images.githubusercontent.com/7496278/51515466-c7ce9e00-1e4e-11e9-89c4-bd3785b3c667.png"/></div>
- In this benchmark result, the first and second benchmarks performed test cases with 1M tasks and the rest of benchmarks performed test cases with 10M tasks, both in unlimited goroutines and `ants` pool, and the capacity of this `ants` goroutine-pool was limited to 50K.
+ In this benchmark result, the first and second benchmarks performed test cases with 1M tasks, and the rest of the benchmarks performed test cases with 10M tasks, both in unlimited goroutines and `ants` pool, and the capacity of this `ants` goroutine pool was limited to 50K.

-- BenchmarkGoroutine-4 represents the benchmarks with unlimited goroutines in golang.
+- BenchmarkGoroutine-4 represents the benchmarks with unlimited goroutines in Golang.

-- BenchmarkPoolGroutine-4 represents the benchmarks with a `ants` pool.
+- BenchmarkPoolGroutine-4 represents the benchmarks with an `ants` pool.

 ### Benchmarks with Pool

 ![](https://user-images.githubusercontent.com/7496278/51515499-f187c500-1e4e-11e9-80e5-3df8f94fa70f.png)

-In above benchmark result, the first and second benchmarks performed test cases with 1M tasks and the rest of benchmarks performed test cases with 10M tasks, both in unlimited goroutines and `ants` pool, and the capacity of this `ants` goroutine-pool was limited to 50K.
+In the above benchmark result, the first and second benchmarks performed test cases with 1M tasks, and the rest of the benchmarks performed test cases with 10M tasks, both in unlimited goroutines and `ants` pool and the capacity of this `ants` goroutine-pool was limited to 50K.

-**As you can see, `ants` performs 2 times faster than goroutines without pool (10M tasks) and it only consumes half the memory comparing with goroutines without pool. (both in 1M and 10M tasks)**
+**As you can see, `ants` performs 2 times faster than goroutines without a pool (10M tasks) and it only consumes half the memory compared with goroutines without a pool. (both in 1M and 10M tasks)**

 ### Benchmarks with PoolWithFunc